dczmer/davelab/_zsh_configuration/01_zsh-config.md

 ```

 {: .note }
-`zsh` allows you to manage variables like `PATH` as actual array objects.
+`zsh` allows you to manage variables like `PATH` as actual array types.
 The included [zshrc-example](./zshrc-example.zsh) file uses this to set the path:
 `export path=($path ~/bin)`

 ## Aliases